How do I Answer a Lawsuit for Debt Collection? | Printable Packet

-- How do I fill out the Answer?
+- How do I fill out the Answer and Affirmative Defenses?

-- Where can I get blank forms to fill out on a computer?
+- Where can I get forms to fill out on a computer?

-This packet should help if you have been served with a lawsuit in a debt collection case, and if you want to prevent garnishment of your income and assets or a lien against your property.
+Use this if you have been served with a lawsuit in a debt collection case and want to keep a court from entering a default judgment against you.

-- This packet is not a substitute for actual representation by a lawyer.
-Try to talk to or hire a lawyer before answering papers.
+*This is not a substitute for a lawyer’s representation.
+Try to talk to or hire a lawyer before answering a lawsuit.

 The plaintiff will win automatically.
-The plaintiff will get a judgment for what s/he asked for in the complaint.
+Plaintiff will get a judgment for everything they asked for in the complaint.

-I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as I could.
-Can I be sued anyway?
+I offered to make small payments on my bill OR told Plaintiff I would make full payments as soon as possible.
+Can Plaintiff sue me anyway?

-If you cannot make a payment, contact the creditor right away.
-Explain what happened.
-If they do not hear from you, they may assume you will not pay.
-Then they will file a lawsuit.
-If they win, the costs of that suit will be added to the amount you owe.
+Yes.
+They will file a lawsuit.
+If they win, the court will add the costs of that suit to what you owe.
 The creditor does not have to accept anything less than what you owe.